We're celebrating a new year and new skills, by offering a 21% discount off all courses and collections at checkout! ✨

-Designer, speaker and educator Meg Lewis is our resident advice columnist for our 6-part Ask a Designer series, where we aim to get real, get deep, and get practical with your most burning questions about life and career in the creative industries.
+Designer, speaker and educator Meg Lewis is our resident advice columnist for our Ask a Designer series, where we aim to get real, get deep, and get practical with your most burning questions about life and career in the creative industries.
 Today, Meg answers a question all entrepreneurs and entrepreneurs-to-be can relate to: should you try to do it all yourself?

 My partner and I started our own company almost a year ago.
 We’re focused on making video content for fashion brands but we also create written content for their printed catalogues.
 We do branding and general graphic design as well, it’s just not our main focus.
 Right now, we do every single thing ourselves, so my question is related to setting up teams.

 We’ve combined our knowledge to cover all steps of the services we offer at the moment and we’re looking into new stuff we want to learn and improve, such as UX/UI design and web development.
 But how do we recognize it’s time to let someone else do it?
 How can we better evaluate when it’s an opportunity to learn something new and when it’s time to get our company some extra hands?

 At the Fork